No items found.

 • Monthly and annual revenue: ADR multiplied by occupancy, projected across the year.

 Data sources include AirDNA, Airbtics, Mashvisor, and platform booking data.
-Houst's free income estimator uses actual booking data from properties we manage in your area, which tends to be more accurate than third-party aggregates.
+Estimators using actual booking data from managed properties in your area tend to be more accurate than those relying solely on third-party aggregates.

 1.1 What calculators do not tell you